cmalek/oe_annotator/PACKAGING.md

 1. Ensure you're in the project root directory
 2. Activate your virtual environment: `.venv\Scripts\activate`
 3. Run the build script: `build_windows.bat`
-4. The executable will be created in `dist\oe_annotator.exe`
+4. The executable will be created in `dist\Ænglisc Toolkit.exe`

 ## Customizing the Build

 ### Modifying the Spec File

-The `oe_annotator.spec` file controls the build process.
+The `aenglisc_toolkit.spec` file controls the build process.
 You can:

 - Add an icon: Set `icon='path/to/icon.ico'` (Windows) or `icon='path/to/icon.icns'` (macOS)
 - Enable console output: Set `console=True` for debugging